-A deeper look at how testosterone helps the brain function centers around the psycho-neuro-endocrinological relationship between the body, mind and hormones.
+A deeper look at how testosterone helps the brain function centers around the psycho-neuro-endocrinological relationship between the body, mind, and hormones.
 There are three main behavior regulators inside the brain.

 - The amygdala is an area with tons of androgen (testosterone) receptors playing a critical role in brain activity.
-Testosterone “feeds” the bed nucleus of the stria terminalis (BNST), which is the connector between the amygdala and hippocampus and moderates essential emotional processing regions like prefrontal cortex.
+Testosterone “feeds” the bed nucleus of the stria terminalis (BNST), which is the connector between the amygdala and hippocampus and moderates essential emotional processing regions like the prefrontal cortex.

 - The prefrontal cortex is the part of the brain that moderates social behavior, personality expression, and decision making.
 Too much BNST leads to the production of cortisol causing anxiety.

-- Finally, the hippocampus helps formulate new memories, learning and emotions.
+- Finally, the hippocampus helps formulate new memories, learning, and emotions.

 Testosterone regulates stress responses in all three of these brain regions.
-Without proper testosterone levels, stress response inside the brain throws off the hypothalamus pituitary axis leading to mental fogginess and moodiness.
+Without proper testosterone levels, stress response inside the brain throws off the hypothalamus-pituitary axis leading to mental fogginess and moodiness.

 Several signs of impaired cognitive function in men with low testosterone stand out in these areas.

-- Working memory: The ability to remember and use information real-time while in the middle of an activity.
+- Working memory: The ability to remember and use information in real-time while in the middle of an activity.

 - Processing speed: The time it takes to do a mental task.
 Reacting to information received visually, audibly, and in movement.

-- Visual spatial processing: How the brain comprehends scenery and images, and depth perception.
+- Visual-spatial processing: How the brain comprehends scenery and images, and depth perception.